afiore/waybackfox/README.md

 ## Building and installing

 An  .xpi bundle can be build by running the build.sh shell script (this assumes you are on a Unix shell).
-Once build this can be installed by simply opening the generated waybackfox.xpi in Firefox.

     sh build.sh

+Once built, this can be installed by simply opening the generated waybackfox.xpi in Firefox.
 In alternative, the add-on can be also run by creating a symbolic link in the Firefox extensions directory pointing at the location where the Waybackfox source code has been cloned (note that the symlink has to be named exactly as the _extension id_